 The Comparative Economics of International Intellectual Property Agreements

 Date Written: October 1, 2013

-Using the TRIPS Agreement as a case study, this book chapter provides a comparative economic analysis of international intellectual property agreements as they relate to both developed and developing countries.
+Using the WTO TRIPS Agreement as a case study, this book chapter provides a comparative economic analysis of international intellectual property agreements as they relate to both developed and developing countries.
 Specifically, this chapter discusses three different aspects of the TRIPS Agreement: (1) protection standards; (2) enforcement standards; and (3) the dispute settlement procedure.
-As this chapter will show, the economic picture concerning the implementation and operation of the TRIPS Agreement in developed countries is drastically different from the picture of developing countries.
-As a result, countries need to think more deeply about the Agreement's drastically different economic impacts.
+As this chapter will show, the economic picture concerning the implementation and operation of the TRIPS Agreement in developed countries is drastically different from the corresponding picture of developing countries.
+As a result, countries need to think more deeply about the Agreement's differing economic impacts.